 As with all x-ray procedures, CT scans involve exposure to radiation, but the benefits of an accurate diagnosis far outweigh the risks.
 Each CT request is reviewed by the Radiologist to make sure the appropriate scan is performed.

 Hours of operation for CT out patients: Performed daily (no weekends).
+All outpatient CT scans must have a booked appointment, no walk-in service.

 There are some CT scans that do not require any prep at all.
 However, depending on the area of the body being examined, you may be asked to fast for a period of time before your scan.
 For some examinations of the abdomen, you may be given some water or a special drink (oral contrast) before your scan.
 You will be advised by our CT team, or the ordering physician, or patient care provider if you require any special preparation.
 The type of preparation required will determine what time you need to arrive for your CT scan.
 It will be important that you follow all instructions given for your appointment.